lexeme78557/lexeme78557.github.io/_posts/2023-05-01-adversarial-attacks.md

 ![acc-vs-eps-graph](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/main/assets/pngs/adversarial-attacks-acc-vs-eps.png)

 Obviously increasing the epsilon values helps to create images that are "more wrong".
 But as epsilon increases too much, the images become noticeably more granular and less like the original.
 Too many pixels changed and shifted

+Summarizing some ideas from the two papers linked above, it is clear that there are still ways to improve upon modern neural networks.
+"The existence of adversarial examples suggests that being able to explain the training data or even being able to correctly label the test data does not imply that our models truly understand the tasks we have asked them to perform."
+[2014](https://arxiv.org/pdf/1412.6572.pdf) The prevalently used gradient-based optimization methods allows for confident fitting of training set examples but the

 ## Some Final Thoughts